CtrlEricc/task-app/README.md

 Library for making HTTP requests, used for consuming REST APIs and handling web calls.

 ## The end 👨‍💻
-This documentation provides an overview of the "Task App," its architecture, code structure, and best practices.
+This documentation provides an overview of the "Task App", its architecture, code structure, and best practices.
 It should serve as a helpful guide for developers aiming to understand and contribute to the application's codebase.